 Restricted Common Stock Award to Founder - In April 2019, THIO awarded 700,000 restricted common shares to a founder.
-Any vested shares may participate in dividends and other distributions with other common stockholders, while the unvested shares, which may be subject to forfeiture in the event the founder separates from service with THIO, do not participate in such events.
-The share award is subject to service conditions, with 350,000 shares vesting at the date of grant, and the remaining 350,000 common shares vesting in twelve equal quarterly installments over a three-year period, with the first such quarterly installment vesting on July 1, 2019.
+Any vested shares participated in dividends and other distributions with other common stockholders, while the unvested shares, which were subject to forfeiture in the event the founder separates from service with THIO, did not participate in such events.
+The share award was subject to service conditions, with 350,000 shares vesting at the date of grant, and the remaining 350,000 common shares vesting in twelve equal quarterly installments over a three-year period, with the first such quarterly installment vesting on July 1, 2019.